 So don’t take over that class assignment, or determine how they do their chores.
 Instead, allow them to decide what to do and how, so long as they tick off the requirements that need to be done.

-#2: Allow your child to experience the consequences
+Allow kids to experience the consequences

 Let’s say your kids thought it’d be a riot to toss their pillows on the floor during one of their play times together.
 But bedtime was coming up and they still didn’t return the pillows to their beds, despite you asking them to do it.